esheldon/wq/README.md

 * min_mem - Limit to nodes with at least this much memory in GB.
 Currently only applies when mode is *bycore*, *bycore1*, *bynode*.
 * X - This determines of X forwarding is used, default is False.
 For yes use true,1 for no use false,0
 * priority - Currently should be one of low, med, high.
 Higher priority jobs will be queued first.
-* job_name - A name to show in job listings.
-Usually the command, or an abbreviated form, is shown.
+* job_name - A name to display in job listings.
+Usually the command, or an abbreviated form of the command, is shown.

 Here is a full, commented example

     # this is the command to be run.
-    command: mycommand
+    command: dostuff -a 35

+    job_name: dostuff35

     # this is the type of node/host selection. bynode means select entire nodes.
     mode: bynode